 How Flour Mills Use NIR to Control Wheat Protein, Ash, and Moisture

-How flour mills use NIR to measure wheat protein, moisture, and ash — from intake through to finished flour streams.
+How flour mills use NIR to measure wheat protein, moisture, and ash — from intake to finished streams.
 Covers hard wheat, soft wheat, durum, and specialty milling.

 Wheat Intake to Finished Flour